This includes advising us on:

 As a senior legal policy advisor at the McCabe Centre for Law and Cancer and Cancer Council Victoria (Australia), Sondra Davoren works on alcohol law and policy, specifically, legal and regulatory interventions to reduce alcohol-related cancers; and the role of law in the delivery of cancer treatment and supportive care.

 Prior to joining Cancer Council Victoria, Ms Davoren worked as a legal advisor at the Victorian Legal Services Board and in multi-party litigation for Irwin Mitchell Solicitors (UK), specialising in product liability claims.
-Ms Davoren holds a Bachelor of Laws and Bachelor of Arts from the University of Canterbury, New Zealand, and the University of Sheffield, United Kingdom.
+Ms Davoren holds a Bachelor of Laws and Bachelor of Arts from the University of Canterbury, New Zealand, and the University of Sheffield, UK.
 She is currently undertaking a Masters of Law at the University of Melbourne.

 Sir Trevor has developed national programmes for the provision of comprehensive cardiovascular care, including the development of community based primary prevention cardiovascular, healthy lifestyle and wellness programmes.
 He has played a leading role locally, regionally and internationally in efforts aimed at slowing the epidemic of chronic non-communicable diseases.